ceralena/go-restroute/README.md

 ## Usage

-The types exposed by the package:
+The types exposed by the package are:

 * `restroute.Request` - contains the state for a request
 * `restroute.Map`: a map of paths to MethodMap values